Those who want to know “how to count cards at bridge” probably mean “how to read cards at bridge”, as that would be the appropriate term for the game.

-I don’t play bridge much at all and the following information is mainly based on what my friend has told me about so-called “card counting” at bridge.
+I don’t play bridge much at all.
+The following information therefore is based on what my bridge-playing friend has told me about so-called “card counting” at bridge.

 It’s not a myth; you can indeed count cards in bridge games.
 The best players are great at this and almost seem to see through your cards.